Place of Residence

 Residency Policy

-For the purpose of applying to Dalhousie Medical School, you are considered a resident of Nova Scotia, New Brunswick or Prince Edward Island if you meet at least one of the three following criteria:
+For the purpose of applying to Dalhousie Medical School, you are considered a resident of Nova Scotia, New Brunswick or Prince Edward Island if you meet one of the three following criteria:

 Applicants may be required to provide evidence of permanent home address in the Province in the form of government-issued documents.